 Juliet Corwin, Clarke alum and high school senior.
 READ MORE >

-Simoné Welgemoed, professional dancer, model, advocate.
+Simoné Welgemoed, professional dancer, model, supporter of students who are deaf of hard of hearing.
 READ MORE >

 Erin Falligant and Susan Jevens, American Girl Associate PR Manager and American Girl author of the Joss series.
 READ MORE >

-Alexandra Dean Grossi, television writer, inclusive designer.
+Alexandra Dean Grossi, television writer, designer.
 READ MORE >

 Jessica Jordan-Hogan, author of The Adventures of Billie Baha and her Super HEARo Friends and teacher of the deaf.
 READ MORE >